martinsumner/kv_index_tictactree/docs/RIAK_3_AAE.md

     - a fold objects function and a finish function is returned in response to the prompt request.

-        - the fold fun will load all passed objects in batches as object_specs (by extracting out the vector clock etc) into the new load store of the `aae_keystore`.
+        - the fold fun will load all passed objects in batches as object_specs (by extracting out the vector clock etc) directly into the new load store of the `aae_keystore`.

         - the finish fun will prompt the worker running the fold to prompt the keystore to complete the load.
 This will involve, loading all the queued object specs (of updates received since the fold was started) into the store, deleting the old key store, and making the newly rebuilt key store the master.